-The financial statements of the Company have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers", International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations as endorsed by the FSC (collectively referred herein as the "IFRSs").
+The financial statements of the Company have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" and IFRSs as endorsed by the FSC.

 (2) Basis of preparation

 - A. Except for the following items, these financial statements have been prepared under the historical cost convention: - Defined benefit liabilities are recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements requires in conformity with IFRSs the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 5.